-Your home’s central air conditioner works hard to keep you and your family cool during the hot summer months in Louisville.
-Unfortunately, it’s fairly common for your air conditioner to become overworked, possibly restricting the airflow to your home.
+Your home’s central air conditioner works hard to keep you and your family cool during the hottest times of the year in Louisville.
+Unfortunately, it’s fairly common for your air conditioner to become overworked, potentially restricting the airflow to your home.
 As toasty as it may be outside, your air conditioner can actually become frozen.
 If this has happened to your air conditioner, don’t panic.
-Read on to find out why this happens and if you should schedule air conditioner service to deal with the situation.
+Read on to find out why this happens and if you should schedule air conditioner service to address the situation.

 If your air conditioner freezes up, the problem is the evaporator coil within the condenser unit.
-There are two possible reasons the coil might freeze.
+There are two possible reasons the coil may freeze.
 First, the airflow through the coil is restricted.
-The air conditioner is trying to push more cold air through the condenser than it can handle and therefore frost starts to concentrate on the air conditioner and slow the process even more.
-Eventually the frozen water can cause damage to the inner workings of the air conditioner.
+The system is trying to push more cold air through the condenser than it can handle and therefore frost starts to concentrate on the air conditioner and slow the process even more.
+Eventually the frozen water can cause damage to the inner workings of the system.

-If this is not the case, a frozen AC may be due to a lack of refrigerant.
-Similarly, if this is the case, there simply isn’t enough “juice” to completely push the air through the coil and the coil and the parts around it start to freeze up, giving your air conditioner a layer of ice and stopping your home from receiving the cool air it needs.
+If this is not the case, a frozen AC may be due to a low level of refrigerant.
+Similarly, if this is the case, there simply isn’t enough “juice” to completely move the air through the coil and the coil and the parts around it start to freeze up, giving your air conditioner a layer of ice and stopping your home from receiving the cool air it needs.

 If your air conditioner has stopped cooling properly and shows visible signs of frost or ice, don’t worry.
 Follow these simple steps and your home will be feeling good again in no time.

-- Look at other areas of your system through which air flows to make sure air is not restricted.
-Make sure your air filters are clean and all the registers and vents are open.
+- Check other areas of your air conditioner through which air flows to make sure air is not restricted.
+Ensure your air filters are clean and all the registers and vents are free of debris.

 - Louisville has most experienced HVAC technicians at Becht/Givens Service Experts, call now and set up your air conditioner service.
-Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a problem that should be addressed by AC pros.
+Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be addressed by AC pros.

 Now find a good cool spot in front of the fan and wait for your technician to show up.
-They will be able to make a quick and accurate diagnosis of the individual problem with your air conditioner and let you know what kind of air conditioner service you will need to fix the problem.
-Call Becht/Givens Service Experts at 502-785-8230 today or go online to make your air conditioner service appointment now.
+They will be able to make a professional diagnosis of the individual problem with your air conditioner and let you know what kind of air conditioner service you will need to fix the problem.
+Call Becht/Givens at 502-785-8230 today or go online to make your air conditioner service appointment now.